Runnable/cli/README.md

 If you don't provide a name, the cli will automatically map the command you are trying to run to the repo/branch your local directory is on.

 You can choose to view the build logs by adding the "-b" argument to the command.
 Conversely, you can view the CMD logs by adding the "-c" argument to the command.
-If you dont specify the aforementioned commands, the command will just follow the realtime logs of the Container.
+If you don't specify the aforementioned commands, the command will just follow the real time logs of the Container.

 ### runnable list <repo>(optional)

 Use this command to get an overview of all the different containers you have under the active Github organization.

-You can drill down and list all the branches of a repository by sepcifying a repository name.
+You can drill down and list all the branches of a repository by specifying a repository name.

 ### runnable upload <file>